catppuccin/userstyles/docs/userstylesyml.md

 - [Adding yourself as a maintainer](#adding-yourself-as-a-maintainer)
 - [Removing yourself as a maintainer](#removing-yourself-as-a-maintainer)

+> [!TIP]
-> [!TIP] > [`userstyles.schema.json`](https://github.com/catppuccin/userstyles/tree/main/scripts/userstyles.schema.json) is the schema specification for `userstyles.yml`.
+> The [`userstyles.schema.json`](https://github.com/catppuccin/userstyles/tree/main/scripts/userstyles.schema.json) file is the schema specification for `userstyles.yml`.
 Please refer to it for clarification.

 ## Adding a new userstyle